fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-endpoint.rst

 The Access Certificate Request uses the HTTP POST method with ``Content-Type`` set to ``application/json``.

-The request includes the following body parameters:
+The request includes the following body parameter:

 .. list-table::
     :widths: 20 60 20